-(October 9, 2019): Should you choose to participate in the Medicare and / or Medicaid programs, you must comply with a wide variety of program integrity requirements.
-One obligation in particular is often missed by physician practices, home health agencies, hospices and laboratories – the “screening” of employees, contractors and agents to ensure that the provider or supplier has not employed or entered into a business relationship with an individual or entity that has been excluded from participation in Federal health care programs.
+Should you choose to participate in the Medicare and/or Medicaid programs, you must comply with a wide variety of program integrity requirements.
+One obligation, in particular, is often missed by physician practices, home health agencies, hospices, and laboratories – the “screening” of employees, contractors, and agents to ensure that the provider or supplier has not employed or entered into a business relationship with an individual or entity that has been excluded from participation in Federal health care programs.
 Does that mean that a Medicare provider can never employ an excluded individual or entity?
+Such as someone on the Medicare Exclusion List?
 Not necessarily.
 In this article, we will examine how the Department of Health & Human Services (HHS), Office of Inspector General (OIG) has interpreted the impact and scope of an exclusion action.

-I. How Did Your Exclusion Screening Obligations Arise?
+I. How Did Medicare Exclusion List Screening Obligations Arise?

 When reviewing mandatory exclusion screening obligations with health care providers and suppliers, we are regularly asked – How did this obligation arise?
 As described below, as a participating provider in the Medicare and / or Medicaid program, you have been prohibited from employing (or contracting with) any individual or entity that has been excluded from participation in Federal health benefit programs for more than 40 years.
 A brief overview of the evolution of your statutory and regulatory exclusion screening obligation is set out below: